adobeio/adobeio-documentation/events/index.md

 # Getting Started with Adobe I/O Events

-<a id="intro_what"></a>
+**Adobe I/O Events** offer you a powerful way to integrate your application with Adobe services and solutions.
+Starting with Creative Cloud Assets, Adobe Experience Manager, and Adobe Analytics Triggers, we are adding events across our entire range of technologies.

-**Adobe I/O Events** enables building reactive, event-driven applications, based on events originating from various Adobe services, such as Creative Cloud, Adobe Experience Manager, and Analytics Triggers.
+Adobe I/O Events enables building reactive, event-driven applications, based on events originating from various Adobe services, such as Creative Cloud, Adobe Experience Manager, and Analytics Triggers.

 Events are triggered by an **Event Provider**, like Adobe Creative Cloud Assets, whenever a certain real-world action occurs, such as creating a new asset.